Lead Faculty of the Collaborative Specialization

 Overview

-In addition to examining contestations around the development field’s major historical and theoretical threads, students will be immersed in thematic discussions around development policy fields such as: trade, financialization, and illicit financial flows; agriculture and land struggles; political ecology and extra-activism; the politics of sustainability and environmental survival; health governance and health inequities; displacement, immigration, and citizenship; foreign aid and South-South cooperation; indigenous, racial justice, and gender equity struggles; political economy of knowledge production; commodity booms, poverty reduction, and the exercise of state power; and neoliberal globalization and corporate power, and associated resistance and popular mobilization, writ large.
+In addition to examining contestations around the development field’s major historical and theoretical threads, students will be immersed in thematic discussions around development policy fields such as: trade, financialization, and (illicit) financial flows; food, agriculture, and land struggles; political ecology and extractivism; the politics of sustainability and environmental survival; inclusive social policies; health governance and health inequities; displacement, immigration, and citizenship; foreign aid and South-South cooperation; Indigenous resistance and popular mobilization against racism, patriarchy, and class oppression; political economy of knowledge production; commodity booms, poverty reduction, and the exercise of state power; neoliberal globalization and corporate power; and associated resistance and popular mobilization, writ large.

 The graduate programs listed above participate in the Collaborative Specialization in Development Policy and Power at the University of Toronto.
 The collaborating graduate units contribute courses and provide facilities, support, and supervision for master's-level research and practicum placements.